Back to database

 Glucosamine / chondroitin

-May modestly affect osteoarthritis pain or function in some contexts, but it is not a gym-performance, tendon-repair, or recovery supplement.
+May modestly affect osteoarthritis pain or function in some contexts, but evidence is mixed and population-specific.

 Headline Finding

-OA meta-analyses are mixed, with any benefit tied to joint symptoms rather than training recovery.
+OA meta-analyses are mixed, with any benefit tied to joint symptoms and function rather than broad joint rebuilding.

 Dose Context

-Evidence depends on form, duration, baseline joint symptoms, and whether the user has osteoarthritis rather than ordinary training soreness.
+Evidence depends on form, duration, baseline joint symptoms, and whether the user has osteoarthritis or another defined joint issue.

 Important Caveat

-The evidence base is mostly clinical osteoarthritis, not joint-protection prevention in healthy lifters.
+The evidence base is mostly clinical osteoarthritis, not general joint-protection prevention in otherwise healthy users.

 Source Drawer